-Supplier awareness and due diligence

-We plan to undertake further analysis of the supplier questionnaire responses received in our externally managed investments and procurement functions for the 2020-21 financial year so we can better understand the extent of modern slavery practices within their operations and supply chains.
-Where higher-risk suppliers and vendor-managed suppliers have undertaken actions to address modern slavery risks, we'll work with them to monitor progress.
+- Supplier awareness and due diligence We will undertake further analysis of the supplier questionnaire responses received in our externally managed investments and procurement functions for the 2021-22 financial year so we can better understand the extent of modern slavery practices within their operations and supply chains.
+Where higher-risk suppliers and vendor-managed suppliers have undertaken actions to address modern slavery risks, we'll work with them to monitor progress. - Ongoing monitoring, assessment, and supplier relationship management

-- Ongoing monitoring and assessment We'll continue to review suppliers with a higher risk of modern slavery practices in their operations or supply chains.
+We plan to strengthen our supplier relationship management practices to support ongoing due diligence and compliance.
+We'll continue to review suppliers with a higher risk of modern slavery practices in their operations or supply chains.
 We'll also continue to engage with higher risk suppliers and vendor-managed suppliers.
-We'll analyse responses to better understand the extent of modern slavery practices within our suppliers' operations and supply chains. - Modern slavery contract provisions We'll continue to incorporate provisions dealing with modern slavery risks and reporting in our contract templates and press for these provisions to be incorporated in contract negotiations with higher risk suppliers. - Remediation
+We'll analyse responses to better understand the extent of modern slavery practices within our suppliers' operations and supply chains.